real-guanyuming-he/simple_video_processor/readme.md

 # Under Development
 The project is currently under heavy development and may be unstable.
 Wait until the first stable release.

+## Slow progress
+The second semester of my final undergraduate academic year will start very soon.
+During the time updates on this project are expected to be few in number and slow in time.

 # Introduction
 The project consists of two pieces of software.
 - An encapsulation of `FFmpeg`, `ff_wrapper`, done in modern C++ (C++ 20), which is designed to be cross-platform.